AyomipoMajek/Canine-Conference/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank [Cindy Shin in Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
+I would like to thank [Cindy Shin in Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) for the original template of the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>